Meet the Missions

 A UNESCO World Heritage Site

-Established between 1718 and 1731, the San Antonio Missions sit along a nearly 8-mile stretch of the San Antonio River and are the most complete and intact example of the Spanish crown’s efforts to colonize, evangelize and defend the northern frontier of New Spain.
+Established between 1718 and 1731, San Antonio Missions sit along a nearly 8-mile stretch of the San Antonio River and are the most complete and intact example of the Spanish crown’s efforts to colonize, evangelize and defend the northern frontier of New Spain.